 First Day of Camp

 On Monday, please drive into the College’s main parking lot, located on Walnut Street between 42nd and 43rd Streets.
-Camp staff will be seated at a check-in table located at the side entrance to the main dining room, accessible via the long ramp.
-Camp staff will be at this location to check in campers.
+Check in will be located inside the mansion.
+Please follow signs to use the side entrance up the ramp alongside of the building by the parking lot.
 Please arrive no earlier than 9:00 a.m. and no later than 9:15 a.m.

 At this time we will be checking in campers, introducing you and your child to his/her counselors, and verifying that campers have all of their necessary forms on file.
 The Camp Director will also be available at this time to answer any questions.

 Parents/guardians will also be asked to verify those adults permitted to pick up their camper.
 Please notify counselors if someone other than the parent/guardian will be picking up the camper.
 If you need to make any changes to your list of permitted pick-up persons, please put this change in writing and email it to email@example.com.